andyatkinson/blog/_posts/2020-05-15-rails-api-serialization-json-api-part-1.md

 - The client has no ability to request data that is related to the resource
 - Sorting and pagination are not available by default

-#### Serializers and JSON API
+#### Serializers and JSON:API

 We're going to introduce a new serialization approach that will address some of the downsides above.
-I selected the [fast_jsonapi](https://github.com/Netflix/fast_jsonapi) gem/library to build the API response in part because it implements the [JSON API specification](https://jsonapi.org/).
+I selected the [fast_jsonapi](https://github.com/Netflix/fast_jsonapi) gem/library to build the API response in part because it implements the [JSON:API specification](https://jsonapi.org/).
 The serialization option built in to Rails is Active Model Serialization.

 Using a specification-based implementation will help with consistency and predictability as teams and technologies grow and change.

 #### Sparse Fieldsets

-JSON API specifies an ability for the client to specify a reduced set of fields for a resource, reducing time on the server and the weight of the payload.
-JSON API calls this sparse fieldsets, and we can use it to generate part of the API response dynamically.
+JSON:API specifies an ability for the client to specify a reduced set of fields for a resource, reducing time on the server and the weight of the payload.
+JSON:API calls this sparse fieldsets, and we can use it to generate part of the API response dynamically.

 In this application, for a given Trip resource, currently it returns a `rider_name` and a `driver_name`.
 In order to limit the Trip fields to just the `rider_name`, we'd specify a query parameter as below.
 The format is the `fields` with the resource name pluralized as part of the key portion, and then a comma-separated list of the fields as the value.